ninewise/dissertation/related-work/chapter.md

 Carlier and Peter Vandamme introduced us to the SPeDE project.
 In 2019, we visited the Flanders Research Institute for agriculture, fisheries and food (ILVO) with the students on invitation of Tom Ruttink and Dries Schaumont.
 They introduced our students to the SMAP project.
-In 2020, we partnered with ourselves as the Unipept team, and had the students work on the FragGeneScan project, the results of which lead to Chapter
-\ref{chapter:fgsrs}.
 In 2021, we once more joined up with Tom Ruttink and Dries Schaumont on the SMAP project.

+In 2020, we had the students work on the FragGeneScan project.
+Their work has in part lead to the results in Chapter \ref{chapter:fgsrs}.

 ## SPeDE: Spectral Dereplication